Cell phones & SIM cards

 When leaving, you should lock it by entering the code and the lock/unlock button again (basically, steps 1-3 above).
 Wait for it to lock fully and double-check that it is in fact locked.

 Security note: Always remember to lock both the door and the security gate when leaving the property.
-We also lock both at night.
+We also lock both at night when we go to bed.

-Inside the flat, by the photo wall, we left a flat gate key and a main street gate remote for you.
-You can use this from now instead of calling the gate’s number, should you prefer to.
-Note that there are two buttons.
-One of the buttons opens the gate on the OTHER side of the building, and the other button opens the one you’ll use at the main entrance.
+Inside the flat, you will find a blue key (for the gate) and a remote (for the main gate).
+You can use this from now instead of calling the gate’s number, if you prefer.
+Note that there are two buttons, the right button opens the main gate.

 Parking